danielabar/meblog/src/markdown/sqlite-varchar-surprise.md

 ## Setup

-The course uses Ruby 2.7.2 and Rails 6.1.4 to build a wiki application where users can create, view, and edit posts.
+The course uses Ruby 2.7.2 and Rails 6.1.4 to build a Wiki application where users can create, view, and edit posts.
 There's a single model `WikiPost` to persist the author, title, and description.

 To get started, the `scaffold` option of the `generate` command is used to generate not just a migration for the model, but also the model class, controller, views, view helpers, styles, routes and tests.
-For the purposes of this post, we will only be focusing on the migration:
+For the purposes of this post, we will only be focusing on the migration and model.

 ```
 bin/rails generate scaffold WikiPost title:string description:string author:string